-Since the passage of Burlington's HAP in October 2015, the City has made substantial progress.
-Specifically, for a fifth consecutive year, the Burlington Housing Trust Fund was funded at almost twice its historic level, provided additional support for the preservation of affordable housing for residents of the North Avenue Cooperative to improve their homes, and the City has completed its second year monitoring the permanent affordability of units created by the Inclusionary Zoning Ordinance.

-Additionally, in November 2017, the City adopted planBTV: Downtown Code, the new downtown formbased aimed at reducing uncertainty of development permits and encouraging new housing investment.
-Progress continued too, between the City and its partners - the University of Vermont and Champlain College - in the pursuit of strategies for housing college students to improve the quality of life in nearinstitution neighborhoods and reduce pressure on rents.
-To this end, in the last three years, these institutions have each built new on campus housing for about 300 students, with one new residential building opening in the fall of 2018.
+Since the passage of Burlington's Housing Action Plan in October 2015, the City has made substantial progress.
+Specifically, for five of the last six years, the Burlington Housing Trust Fund was funded at almost twice its historic level providing additional support for the preservation of affordable housing for residents of the North Avenue and Thelma Maple Cooperatives, a COTS shelter at The Wilson, and senior housing at Cathedral Square Senior Housing and Ruggles House., The Housing Trust Fund also provided substantial support for the creation of new permanently affordable housing at the Juniper House, and Laurentide Apartments as well as funding the creation of shared-equity homes through the Champlain Housing Trust and Green Mountain Habitat from Humanity.
+Additionally, in November 2017, the City adopted planBTV: Downtown Code, the new downtown form-based aimed at reducing uncertainty of development permits and encouraging new housing investment.
+Progress continued too, between the City and its partners - the University of Vermont and Champlain College - in the pursuit of strategies for housing college students to improve the quality of life in near-institution neighborhoods and reduce pressure on rents.
+To this end, in the last five years, these institutions have each built new on campus housing for about 300 students, with one new residential building opening in the fall of 2018.

 On June 11, 2019 the Mayor's Office hosted the Burlington Housing Summit in order to review a range of key housing policies first outlined in our 2015 Housing Action Plan, including: the City's downtown parking policies, rule changes to create more Accessory Dwelling Units (ADUs) throughout the City, increased funding to Burlington's local Housing Trust Fund, policies to regulate short-term rentals, and updates to protect renters from unreasonably and wastefully high utility costs.
 The Summit included space to hear from the community about other ideas we should consider in the future.
 The Summit led to specific policy recommendations which are at various stages of public review.
 Increasing Burlington's Housing Trust Fund was approved by City Council, went to a public vote in March and was approved by voters.
-This increase is pending approval by the Vermont legislature.
+This increase has been approved by the Vermont legislature and is expected to take effect during the fiscal year starting July 1, 2021